Ahmed-2k1/Weather-Application/README.md

 # Weather-Application
-Weather Application using HTML, CSS, JavaScript and API
+Weather Application using HTML, CSS, JavaScript and also an API from RapidAPI